-The card has no balance transfer fee and an APR of 10.24%.
-All the other cards here have much higher interest rates once your promotion is over.
+The card has no balance transfer fee and a low APR.
+All the other cards raise interest rates once your promotion is over.
 So, this might be a better option if you have a low balance and just want a card with a lower rate.

 The card also has no annual fee and foreign transaction fees, so you can take it overseas without getting charged extra.
 You’ll also get free access to your FICO score.

 The Amex Everyday Credit Card has long been a decent rewards credit card.
 But it recently paired that rewards program with a solid balance transfer offer: 0% APR for 15 months on purchases and balance transfers and no balance transfer fee for the first 60 days.

 Here’s how the card’s rewards structure works:

 - Get 15,000 points when you spend $1,000 in the first three months.

 - Earn 2 points per dollar at U.S. supermarkets on up to $6,000 per year in purchases, plus 2 points per dollar spent on AmexTravel.com.